oresat/oresat-linux/docs/general_design/hardware.rst

 Octavo A8
 ---------

-All Linux boards use a `Octavo A8`_.
+All OreSat Linux cards use a `Octavo A8`_.
 It is commonly found in Beagleboard's `PocketBeagle`_.

 Key features of the Octavo A8: